-Massaging kale softens up the kale and makes it much more enjoyable to eat.
+Massaging kale softens it up, making it much more enjoyable to eat.
 It also adds flavor to the kale because the dressing has a chance to penetrate the greens.
-Since kale can be fibrous and difficult to chew, massaging the kale first, totally changes the texture and makes it taste so much better.
+Since kale can be fibrous and difficult to chew, massaging it first totally changes the texture and makes it taste so much better.
 It only takes a couple of minutes but delivers amazing results.
-So yes!
-Massage your kale every time.

-How do I make an easy Balsamic Vinaigrette?
+How do I make an easy balsamic vinaigrette?

-This recipe uses an easy Whole30 and Paleo balsamic vinaigrette that I make weekly to have for salads and roasted veggies.
+This recipe uses an easy Whole30 and Paleo balsamic vinaigrette that I make weekly for salads and roasted veggies.
 All you need is olive oil, balsamic vinegar, whole grain mustard, lemon juice, salt, and pepper.

 - 1 lb. coho salmon (or any boneless skinless salmon)

-- 1 U lemon
+- 1 lemon